 Table of Contents

-All non-exempt vessels, including PWCs, are required to have a Type B, U.S. Coast Guard-approved fire extinguisher(s) on board.
+All non-exempt vessels, including PWC, are required to have a Type B, USCG-approved fire extinguisher(s) on board.

 While a vessel may be exempt from the fire extinguisher requirement, all vessel operators are encouraged to carry a fire extinguisher on board.